How To Perform First Aid For Cuts

-Cuts can take many different shapes, forms, and sizes, and you can get them from a major crash or a slip of you fork eating dinner at camp.
-There are the small surface cuts that barely break the skin, and the deep lacerations that can potentially be fatal.
-There are the short paper cuts, and the long serrated cuts.
-But either way you slice it (bad pun), all cuts, no matter the type, You need to know how to treat a cut using proper first aid treatment to help stop bleeding, prevent infection, and avoid other complications.
+Cuts can take many different shapes, forms, and sizes, and you can get them from a major crash, or a slip of you fork eating dinner at camp.
+There are the small surface cuts that barely break the skin and the deep lacerations that can potentially be fatal.
+There are the short paper cuts and the long serrated cuts.
+But either way you slice it (bad pun), all cuts, no matter the type, You need to know how to perform basic first aid for cuts to help stop bleeding, prevent infection, and avoid other complications.

 What are Cuts?